 Editor's Note: For qualified small business stock (see the definition below) issued until the end of 2013, 100% of the gains will be excludable from capital gains tax (0% rate) and omitted from the AMT calculation.
 The American Taxpayer Relief Act of 2012 made this provision retroactive and extended it.
-In 2014, the exclusion will return to its usual level of 50% (14% tax rate), and excluded capital gains will return to being part of the AMT calculation.
+In 2014, the exclusion returned to its usual level of 50% (14% tax rate), and excluded capital gains returned to being part of the AMT calculation.

 Finding legal techniques to minimize taxes is almost as popular in the USA as stock compensation.
 Tax advisors can evaluate sophisticated techniques for reducing, or at least deferring, the tax man's bite.

 Your situation may be like the following.
 You've exercised your stock options and are holding on to the stock.
 Alternatively, you may have bought the stock from the company as an employee or a founder before it went public.
 Your company's stock performance has made you wealthy on paper, but because of a large concentration in company stock, you may find that you are no longer sufficiently diversified.

 QSB stock can help you defer or reduce your taxes.

 Like many individuals who experience volatility in the stock market, you closely monitor your portfolio.
 You are considering making changes to your investments but are concerned about taxes.